mediakind-video/releases/android.md

 - Program Query for Live channels
 - Playback Restriction (PBR) support for Live across program boundary transition
 - Provided Video Scaling mode APIs from SDK
-- Pass accountId for MKPBackendConfiguration to support guest user epic changes...??
+- Adding accoundId to MKPBackendConfiguration
-- STS token update during playback ??
+- Added API updateAuthToken() to provide means to update the auth token during playback

 **Changed:**
 - Bitmovin player version upgraded to 2.66.0
+- Renamed MKPSourceConfiguration param applicationName to applicationToken

 **Deprecated:**
 - Previous MKPBackendConfiguration constructor is deprecated.
-Refer 1.0.0 doc for updated constructor.
+Refer to 1.0.0 doc for updated constructor.
 - Previous MKPSourceConfiguration constructor is deprecated.
-Refer 1.0.0 doc for updated constructor.
+Refer to 1.0.0 doc for updated constructor.

 **Fixed:**
-- Handled NPE from load method if mandatory params of MKPBackendConfiguration is missing
+- Handled NPE from load method if mandatory params of MKPBackendConfiguration are missing

-**Known Issues:**

 ## 0.9.8 - 2021.05.07